bobbymart1n/capstone-planning-repo/README.md

 ## State Slices
 phoneNumber = the entered phone number. phoneNumberInfo = all data received from the API.
+This will be an Object with data attached.

+## State
+State is going to reside in the store, the main container component with be App

 This project uses the _MIT License_